edge-servers/immunity-utils/README.rst

 Custom Fields
 -------------

-This section describes custom fields defined in ``openwisp_utils.fields`` that can be used in Django models:
+This section describes custom fields defined in ``immunity_utils.fields`` that can be used in Django models:

-``openwisp_utils.fields.KeyField``
+``immunity_utils.fields.KeyField``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A model field which provides a random key or token, widely used across openwisp modules.
+A model field which provides a random key or token, widely used across immunity modules.

-``openwisp_utils.fields.FallbackBooleanChoiceField``
+``immunity_utils.fields.FallbackBooleanChoiceField``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This field extends Django's `BooleanField <https://docs.djangoproject.com/en/4.2/ref/models/fields/#booleanfield>`_